-Instagram Stories started as a knock-off of Snapchat’s very similar feature, but it has grown to be incredibly popular with more than 400 million people using the feature daily.
+Instagram Stories started as a knock-off of Snapchat’s very similar feature, but it has grown to be incredibly popular with more than 500 million daily active Stories users worldwide.
 Stories offer an ephemeral, more casual way to share content with your friends and followers that doesn’t live permanently in your main Instagram feed.
-Stories can be shared either to all of your followers, or to a select few through the new close friends option.
+Stories can be shared either to all of your followers or to a select few through the close friends option.
 As Instagram is owned by Facebook, you can also share your Instagram story straight to your Facebook story to reach your friends on both platforms.

 Images and videos posted to your story remain visible for up to 24 hours; after that, they disappear forever — but you can access them from your private archive and even choose to show select stories permanently as “highlights” on your profile page.
 You can also save your stories to your phone’s photo library, either by saving each image or video independently or downloading the entire story as a single video.
 This is useful if you want to share the content with another social media platform, like Twitter.
 However, if you want to save someone else’s story, it’s a bit more complicated.

-If you’d rather save stories to your computer, there are a couple ways to do it.
+If you’d rather save stories to your computer, there are a couple of ways to do it.
 Perhaps the easiest is to use StoryDownloader, a website dedicated to the task, as its name clearly implies.
-Simply enter a username and it will bring up a grid of that user’s current stories.
+You may also want to try Story Saver, StoriesIG, and Weynstag.
+With these types of downloaders sites, you simply enter a username and it will bring up a grid of that user’s current stories.
 Tap the download button to save it to your computer.

 - How to perform a reverse image search in Android or iOS